Justify My Love: Chart performance

-In the United States, "Justify My Love" debuted at number 46 on the Billboard Hot 100 singles chart, on the issue dated November 17, 1990.
-Eight weeks later it reached number one, becoming her ninth number-one single on the chart, staying in the summit for two weeks.
-It also topped Billboards Hot Dance Club Songs, and peaked at number 42 on the Hot R&B/Hip-Hop Songs component charts.
-On February 22, 1991, the song was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over a million units.
+In the US, "Justify My Love" debuted at number 46 on the Billboard Hot 100 singles chart, on the issue dated November 17, 1990.
+Eight weeks later, the song reached number one, becoming Madonna's ninth number-one single on the chart, staying in the summit for two weeks.
+It also topped Billboard's Dance Club Play chart and peaked at number 42 on the Hot R&B Singles chart.
+On February 22, 1991, the song was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over a million units in the US.
 In 1991, "Justify My Love" ranked at number 21 on the year-end Billboard Hot 100 chart.
-In Canada, the song debuted at number 12 on the RPM Singles Chart and reached the top on the week dated February 2, 1991.
+In Canada, the song debuted at number 12 on the RPM 100 Hit Tracks chart and reached the top on the week dated February 2, 1991.
 The track eventually received a gold certification by Music Canada (MC) for shipments of 50,000 copies in the region.

-In Australia, "Justify My Love" debuted on the ARIA Charts at number 14 on December 2, 1990.
-The next weeks it peaked at number four, staying in the position for two weeks.
+In Australia, "Justify My Love" debuted at number 14 on the ARIA Singles Chart on December 2, 1990.
+The next weeks, it peaked at number four, staying in the position for two weeks.
 The single was present for a total of 12 weeks on the chart, and was certified gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies of the single.
-In New Zealand, the song had a similar run as in Australia, by debuting at number 22 on the RIANZ Singles Chart, and peaking at number five for two consecutive weeks.
+In New Zealand, the song had a similar run as to Australia, debuting at number 22 on the RIANZ Singles Chart, and peaking at number five for two consecutive weeks.

-In the United Kingdom, the track debuted at number nine on the week ending on December 8, 1990, and reached number two a week later.
-It was also certified silver by the British Phonographic Industry (BPI).
-As of August 2017, the song had sold 275,500 copies in the United Kingdom and was Madonna's 23rd best selling single in the region.
+In the UK, the track debuted at number nine on the week ending on December 8, 1990, and reached number two a week later.
+It was also certified silver by the British Phonographic Industry (BPI) on December 1, 1990, for shipments of over 200,000 copies in the UK.
+As of August 2017, the song had sold 275,500 copies in the region and was Madonna's 23rd best selling single there.
 The song also achieved success in other parts of Europe.
 In Austria, "Justify My Love" debuted at number 21 on the week of January 13, 1991, before peaking at number nine within a month.
-On December 17, 1990, the song debuted at number 50 in Germany, eventually peaking at number ten for two weeks.
-The song debuted at number 16 in Sweden, and reached number eight.
-In Switzerland it experienced more success, debuting at number 12 on January 13, 1991, and peaking at number three for two weeks.
-Its commercial performance in the European countries helped it attain a peak of number three on the European Hot 100 Singles chart, on the issue dated January 12, 1991.
+On December 17, 1990, the song debuted at number 50 in Germany, eventually peaking at number 10 for two weeks.
+The song debuted at number 16 in Sweden, later reaching number eight.
+In Switzerland, it experienced more success, debuting at number 12 on January 13, 1991, and peaking at number three for two weeks.
+The song's commercial performance in the European countries helped it attain a peak of number three on the Eurochart Hot 100, on the issue dated January 12, 1991.